joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

 The subject of ``self-promotion'' has bubbled up occasionally on the Erlang mailing list.
 Various users have described  Erlang folk as being
-<i>appallingly bad</i> at prompting Erlang.
+<i>appallingly bad</i> at promoting Erlang.
 I have in various posts tried to
 explain why this is so.

 It's a cultural thing.
 In the far off snowy land from whence Erlang